 Surgical en-bloc resection is the primary mode of therapy for GISTs 4.
 Up to 50% of all GISTs will have evidence of metastatic disease at the time of presentation 3, which significantly impacts prognosis.

-Adjuvant chemotherapy with ST-571 (imatinib) is effective in the majority of cases and has had a dramatic impact on prognosis even with only one year of therapy, reducing recurrence at one year from 17% to 3% 4.
-Longer treatment regimes (2-3 years of imatinib) are currently under investigation 4.
+Adjuvant chemotherapy with imatinib is effective in the majority of cases and has had a dramatic impact on prognosis even with only one year of therapy, reducing recurrence at one year from 17% to 3% 4.
+Longer treatment regimens (2-3 years of imatinib) are currently under investigation 4.
 Other second-line agents (e.g. sunitinib) are also being studied and used for patients with imatinib-resistant tumors.

-Historically, before ST-571 (imatinib) up to 85% of tumors would locally recur or develop subsequent distal metastases despite treatment 3,4 and had proven to be resistant to standard chemotherapy 4.
+Historically, before imatinib up to 85% of tumors would locally recur or develop subsequent distant metastases despite treatment 3,4 and had proven to be resistant to standard chemotherapy 4.

 Fluorine-18 FDG PET-CT may be used in monitoring treatment response and is considered superior to CT in monitoring treatment response in the initial phases of treatment 10,18.

 Metastases (commonly liver and less commonly skeletal, soft tissue and rarely lung 21) or direct invasion into adjacent organs may be seen in more aggressive lesions.
 Lymph node enlargement is not a feature 1.

 most common in the esophagus, accounting for 75% of mesenchymal tumors 1

 rare in the remainder of the GI tract

 more extensive mural thickening

 typically homogeneous attenuation